engmohamed22/orangetask/README.md

 Room - Access your app's SQLite database with in-app objects and compile-time checks.
 Design Pattren
 Network - Retrofit & Coroutines
-Unit Test - KoTest
+Unit Test - KoTest-miockto test
-Kotest file added - com.robo.news.MyKoTestClass Junit + Mock test Added - com.robo.news.viewmodel.home.HomeViewModelTest Junit + Koin DI fale mocking test added - com.robo.news.viewmodel.home.HomeViewModelTest
 Note - Bookmark function & List Ui is not done.
 Review team can check app build through apk folder & shreenshot folder Architecture
 The following diagram shows all the modules and how each module interact with one another after.
 This architecture using a layered software architecture.